Things to Do | Visit Chiba | Latest update:2022/06/30

-Chiba has many festivals to honor the nearby “kami” gods, and as you can maybe guess, a peninsula like Chiba has much to thank to the ocean for.
-Here, we’ll show you a handful of festivals involving dolls, portable shrine carrying, a ritual of cuisine, fireworks, and music, so hopefully one will pique your interest!
+Chiba has many festivals to honor the kami gods and the blessings of the seas which surround Chiba’s home, the Boso Peninsula.
+Here, we’ll show you a handful of festivals involving dolls, portable shrine carrying, a ritual of cuisine, fireworks, and music.

-*With the ongoing pandemic, please check the attached websites to get updates on the status of the festivals.
+*With the ongoing pandemic, please check the websites listed on this article to get updates on the status of the festivals.

 1 Hama-Katsuura, Katsuura City

 (10-minute walk from JR Sotobo Line, Katsuura Station)